nav0713/Google-ML-Kit-Patent-Searching-Application/README.md

 # Google-ML-Kit-Patent-Searching-Application

-A mobile application that can retrieve relevant patent data of an image.
+A mobile application that can retrieve relevant patent data of an object using object recognition and patent keyword search.

 Application Demo